 Even dogs that can’t stand to be around other dogs, once they know who’s the teacher and who’s the student, can be taught to behave in the presence of other dogs they walk by.
 Not liking other dogs is no more an excuse for ignoring commands then is really really liking squirrels.

-I may not like my neighbour, but I don’t throw a shovel at him every time I see him in the driveway.
-I exert self control because there are consequences if I don’t.
+I may not like my neighbor, but I don’t throw a shovel at him every time I see him in the driveway.
+I exert self-control because there are consequences if I don’t.
 With time, patience, consequence and love any dog can learn to exert self-control.
 My old dog hating German Shepherd would look at another dog, then pleadingly at me, “John, may I kill this one?” even though he knew the answer to come.

 The biggest contributor to the sort of problem you have or even just a difficult to walk dog is that any level of dog to dog aggression is exponentially exacerbated when the dog spends regular time in the yard and/or at the window looking onto the street watching other dogs pass.
 Any dog with an iota of territorial instinct is going to get its dander up and once it hits the street to go for a walk, they’re saying, “Okay, here I am.
 Who wants a piece?”